 An Interim Agreement with Songas Limited for the sale of Additional Gas to Ubungo Power Plant was signed on 1 October 2005.
 In accordance with the terms of the Interim Agreement, 19.5% of the gas volumes supplied to the six turbines at Ubungo Power Plant is considered Additional Gas.
-The Interim Agreement expired on 31 December 2005, but the parties agreed to extend its terms to 31 May 2006 to allow for time to negotiate a longer term agreement within the context of increasing demand by the power sector for a number of different projects.
-It is likely that this Interim Agreement will be further extended to 31 August 2006 when a longer term contract should be signed.
+The Interim Agreement is in the process of being extended until all parties are ready to sign the long term contract forecast for Q1 2007.